 While there is no direct research that shows wearing hand splints or practicing joint protection will prevent or correct ulnar deviation, there is research showing that splints can improve your hand strength and function.
 Splinting has also been shown to help reduce morning stiffness and pain.

 Ulnar Deviation can be a major complication of Rheumatoid Arthritis and it is important to consult with your health care professional to have your condition evaluated.
-If your doctor or therapist recommends a wrist or finger splint, OMA has a number of splints that can help.
+If your doctor or therapist recommends a wrist or finger splint, there are a number of splints that can help.

-Please remember to always consult with and share information with your doctor before starting any course of treatment.
+Please remember to always consult with your doctor before starting any course of treatment.

 NOW AVAILABLE – The Oval-8 Combo Set!
 The Combo Set with 5 consecutive sizes are a great solution if you’re unsure which size to order, need to wear them on more than one finger or joint or to wear over bandages or cushioning.